ignite your opening chapters

 how it works

-Use the contact form or my email address on the contact page to let me know about your manuscript.
+Contact me to let me know about your manuscript.
 I’ll send you a questionnaire about your project and intentions.
+I will also provide a sample edit of up to 2,000 words.

 If we both agree, I will send you a contract and an invoice for 50% of the fee upfront.
 You will be given a completion date.
-Payment is by direct bank transfer, Stripe, or Paypal.
+Payment is by direct bank transfer or Paypal.

-If you are not booked in for an immediate edit, you can pay a 25% deposit to book your place, then 25% just before the edit begins, then 50% when the edit is complete.
+If you are not booked in for an immediate edit, you can pay a 25% deposit to book your place, and 25% just before the edit begins.
+Then 50% when the edit is complete.

 When the edit is complete, I will send you all the materials.
 You are free to contact me about any questions you have.
 I will invoice you for the remaining 50% of fee.

 This is not a line edit.
-However, I include some feedback on things like dialogue formatting, paragraphing, repetition, crutch words and phrases, and manuscript formatting.
+However, I include some feedback on things like dialogue, paragraphing, repetition, crutch words, and manuscript formatting.

 what you get with your edit